marekpetrik/CRAAM/README.md

 ## Installing R Interface ##

 The R interface is experimental and has very limited functionality.
 Method signatures are expected to change.
+The package should work on Linux, Mac, and Windows (with RTools 3.4+).

 Te package can be installed directly from the github repository using devtools:
 ```R